Lübeck’s Literary

 Thomas Mann reached the pinnacle of German narrative art 100 years ago with his masterpiece “The Magic Mountains.”
 Exactly 25 years ago, Günter Grass was awarded the Nobel Prize for Literature for his life’s work.

-On 13 September 2024, two exhibitions will open to mark the 100th anniversary of Thomas Mann's international bestseller:
+On 13 September 2024, two exhibitions opened to mark the 100th anniversary of Thomas Mann's international bestseller:

 The Buddenbrookhaus will host the cultural-historical exhibition 'Thomas Mann's The Magic Mountain.
 Fever dream and high spirits' in the rooms of the St. Annen Museum.
 At the same time, the art installation 'Extra Time' by contemporary British artist Heather Phillipson opens in the neighbouring Kunsthalle St. Annen.
 The medieval collection at St. Annen Museum also features 'Magic Mountain Interventions' at seven stations.